Graduate Students

 Samantha Baker, M.S.

-Samantha Baker is a fourth-year Psy.D. student at PCOM, working with Dr. Philip Kendall in the Child and Adolescent Anxiety Disorders Clinic.
+Samantha Baker is a fifth-year Psy.D. student at PCOM, working with Dr. Philip Kendall in the Child and Adolescent Anxiety Disorders Clinic.
 Samantha received her B.A. in Psychology from Temple University in 2016 and an M.S. in Mental Health Counseling from PCOM in 2020.
 Samantha’s prior clinical experience includes a CACREP-accredited internship at Devereux Community Services in Phoenixville, PA.
 During her internship, Samantha provided evidence-based cognitive-behavioral therapy (CBT) to children and families ages 4-17 years.
 She also received specialized training in Parent-Child Interaction Therapy (PCIT), Trauma-Focused CBT (TF-CBT), and Dialectical Behavior Therapy (DBT).
 Samantha’s research experience includes working as a Research Assistant for Dr. Mark Knepley at the CAADC, as well as with Dr. Susan Panichelli-Mindel at a local Philadelphia charter school.

 sb8259@pcom.edu

-Abbey is a fourth-year doctoral student in the clinical psychology Ph.D. program under the advisement of Dr. Deborah Drabick.
-Prior to her graduate training, she obtained an honors B.S. in Psychology and a double minor in Creative Writing and Administration of Justice.
+Abbey is a fifth-year doctoral student in the clinical psychology Ph.D. program under the advisement of Dr. Deborah Drabick.
+Before her graduate training, she obtained an honors B.S. in Psychology and a double minor in Creative Writing and Administration of Justice.
 After graduation, Abbey worked as a research assistant through Western Psychiatric Hospital to provide clinical services for children convicted of violent offenses.
 Abbey’s research interests include violence and delinquency risk factors, as well as other individual and contextual risk factors that act as mediators/moderators of the relationship between developmental factors and conduct problems.

 abbey.friedman@temple.edu